anamari-davila/TECHFEST/README.md

 - Get an API Key by going to your profile: https://www.themoviedb.org/settings/api

 **2nd Step**: Setting up the API-Program
-- Put the API Read Access Token in a .env file in the same folder as the main .py executable
+- Put the API Read Access Token in a `.env` file in the same folder where the main `.py` executable is

 **Last Step**
 -Execute it and enjoy!